kreiach/8Blit/README.md

 s02e05 - collision detection between the ball and playfield.
 Uses the 'bounce' technique from the game COMBAT!\
 s03e01 - Random Numbers and Linear-Feedback Shift Register\
 s03e02 - How to add sound effects to your game\
+s03e03 - No example code
+s03e04 - Programming for Different World Regions on the Atari 2600\
 Specials01 - Demonstrates an asymmetrical playfield\
 Specials03 - Christmas Yule Log with animated asymmetrical playfield